Tsung-Ping/functional-harmony/README.md

 The BPS-FH dataset consists of the symbolic musical data and functional harmony annotations of the 1st movements of Beethoven's 32 piano sonatas.

-Every piece contins 5 kinds of information, including note events, beats, donw beats, chords, and phrases.
+Every piece contins 5 labels, including note events, beats, donw beats, chords, and phrases.

 **Notes Events**